-The NCAS Computer-based Assessment can be taken at a Testing Centre in one of the 60 countries in which it is offered.
+The NCAS Computer-based Assessment (CBA) can be taken at a Testing Centre in one of the 60 countries in which it is offered.
 Please click here to view a list of eligible testing centres.
 You can also visit www.Prometric.com to find the testing site nearest you.

-Computer-based Assessment — The CBA can be taken at an authorized testing centre in one of 60 countries in the world.
+The Computer-based Assessment (CBA) can be taken at an authorized testing centre in one of 60 countries in the world.
 Click here eligible testing centres.
 You can also visit www.Prometric.com to see the list of testing centres.

-Simulation Lab Assessment/Oral Assessment: You must bring:
+Simulation Lab Assessment/Oral Assessment: